Skip to main content

 Certificate of deposit (CD)

 A certificate of deposit offers a fixed interest rate that’s usually higher than what a regular savings account offers.
 The tradeoff is you agree to keep your money in the CD for a set amount of time, typically three months to five years.
-In general, the longer the term, the higher the interest rate.
 If you withdraw your funds before the maturity date, you’ll probably have to pay a penalty.
+Some banks offer products with penalty-free options.
+It is important to look closely at the available products and features to find the CD that most closely meets your needs.
 As with savings accounts, CDs are federally insured up to $250,000.

 Did you know?